Insanely Famous Dialogues From Yash’s KGF That Went Viral; Here’s Why Mass Loves Rocky Bhai!

 Don: Mumbai tere baap ka hai ..
 Kya re?
 (Is Mumbai your dad's place?)

 Rocky: Nai re.
 Tere baap ki.
-Aur tere bap main hoon. ( No, it's your dad's place.
-And I am your dad)
+Aur tere bap main hoon.
+(No, it's your dad's place.
+And I am your dad.)